AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-This evolution gives rise to a number of observable signatures seen in real clusters such as X-ray cavities surrounded bright rims as well as radio emission from jet material.
-Example mock X-ray and radio observations for our three different jet powers at $\sim 20$~Myr are shown in the right hand panels of Fig.~\ref{fig:overview}.
-Mock X-ray data is produced using {\sc pyXSIM} \citep{ZuHoneEtAl2013} assuming a fixed metallicity of $0.3$ solar and that the cluster is at the same redshift as the Perseus cluster \citep{FabianEtAl06}.
-Given that we use an effective equation of state to model the ISM and do not include molecular cooling in our simulations, we are unable to reliably capture the thermal properties of cold dense gas.
-Therefore, along with setting an upper temperature limit of $64$~keV, we also apply the temperature-density cut of \citet{RasiaEtAl12} to remove gas satisfying $T_{\rm keV} < 3\times~10^6\rho^{0.25}_{\rm cgs}$, which ensures ISM and warm phase gas is neglected when calculating X-ray maps.
+High jet velocities (peaking at $0.56$~c, see Table \ref{tab:jet_runs}), result in strong shocks and lobe material with temperatures of up to $T\sim 10^{11}$~K and densities that can be $\sim 1000$ times lower than the ICM density.
+This gives rise to observable signatures similar to real clusters such as X-ray cavities surrounded by X-ray bright rims and radio emission from jet material.
+Mock X-ray and radio observations for different jet powers at $\sim 20$~Myr are shown in the right-hand panels of Fig.~\ref{fig:overview}.
+X-ray data is produced using {\sc pyXSIM} \citep{ZuHoneEtAl2013} assuming a fixed metallicity of $0.3$ solar and that the cluster is at the same redshift as the Perseus cluster \citep{FabianEtAl06}.
+Given that we use an effective equation of state to model the ISM and do not include molecular cooling, we are unable to reliably capture the thermal properties of cold dense gas.
+Therefore, along with setting an upper-temperature limit of $64$~keV, we apply the temperature-density cut of \citet{RasiaEtAl12} to remove gas satisfying $T_{\rm keV} < 3\times~10^6\rho^{0.25}_{\rm cgs}$.
 RGB composite images are shown in the second column from the right, with each colour representing a different X-ray energy band ($0.5-1.2$, $1.2-2$ and $2-7$~keV, in red, green and blue, respectively).
-All three images show gas at a range of energies, with cooler ICM gas in the vicinity of the central disc structure and the previously mentioned in-falling substructure, clearly seen in the low energy band.
-Additionally, cavities surrounded by X-ray bright rims (predominantly present at higher energies) are seen in all three cases but are most obvious in the high power jet run, which shows large, elongated lobes and clear rims around both the top and bottom lobe.
-On the other hand, the low power jet produces much smaller and rounder lobes, albeit still with clearly visible rims.
-Interestingly, while still showing rims around both cavities, for the fiducial and high power runs the top lobe rim is thinner and fainter than in the low power run.
+Cooler ICM gas exists in the vicinity of the central disc structure and the previously mentioned in-falling substructure, clearly seen in the low energy band.
+Cavities surrounded by X-ray bright rims are seen in all three cases but are most obvious in the high power jets, which show large, elongated lobes and clear rims around both the top and bottom lobe.
+On the other hand, the low power jets produce much smaller and rounder lobes, albeit still with clearly visible rims.
+Interestingly, while still showing rims around both cavities, for the fiducial and high power jets the top lobe rim is thinner and fainter than for the low power jets.